Tuesday, November 14, 2017

 30. More of That Jazz

-The finest of Roger Taylor's lead vocal composition to me is Jazz' close-to-title-track "More of That Jazz".
-Taylor once again most likely played all the instruments on it and hits some of his highest non-harmony vocal notes as well.
-"Jazz" is slow and swampy and one of the more stripped, groove oriented Queen songs, making it a pleasant departure from their more trademark material.
-It then features a brief montage of several other songs on the album near the end, acting as the ideal finale song for it.
+The finest of Roger Taylor's lead vocal composition is Jazz' close-to-title-track "More of That Jazz".
+Taylor once again most likely played all of the instruments on it, hitting some of his highest non-harmony vocal notes as well.
+Slow, swampy, and one of the more stripped-down, groove oriented Queen songs, it marks a pleasant departure from their more trademark material.
+It also features a brief montage of several other songs on the album near the end, acting as the ideal finale for the whole record.

 29. Liar

-In Queen's very beginnings, Freddie Mercury brought in what would transform into "Liar", (originally titled "Lover"), and the rest of the band embellished it to become a concert standard for nearly the rest of the decade.
+In Queen's beginnings, Freddie Mercury brought in what would transform into "Liar", (originally titled "Lover"), and the rest of the band embellished it to become a concert standard for nearly the rest of the decade.
 At nearly six and a half minutes, it was the longest song on their debut and would occasionally stretch to ten plus minutes in a such a live setting.
-It represents them at their collective heaviness, with a vocal/cowbell breakdown, a brief bass lead, structural turnovers, and of course vocal harmonies a plenty.
+It also represents them at their collective heaviness, with a vocal/cowbell breakdown, a brief bass lead, structural turnovers, and of course vocal harmonies a plenty.

 28. Seaside Rendezvous